QuantEcon/lecture-python-intro/lectures/olg.md

 +++

-Plugging it into either aggregate demand or supply function gives equilibrium quantity
+Plugging it into either the demand or the supply function gives the equilibrium quantity
 ```{math}
 :label: equilibrium_quantity
     K^*_{t+1} = \frac{\beta }{1+\beta} (1-\alpha)(K_t / L)^{\alpha} L